A Perilous Journey

-Incredibly proud of our Positivenegatives latest project for Amnesty International UK.
-They have been beautifully and powerfully drawn by the talented Asia Alfasi آسيا الفاسي.
-On the International Day for the Elimination of Violence against Women, these graphics re-imagine the stories of six strong refugee women who face terrible danger and abuse, just because of who they are.
-By speaking out, we can push our governments to offer people like them a safe escape.
+Commissioned by Amnesty International UK for the International Day for the Elimination of Violence against Women, these graphics re-imagine the stories of six strong refugee women who face terrible danger and abuse, just because of who they are.
+Beautifully and powerfully drawn by the talented Asia Alfasi آسيا الفاسي.

 Born Julius and Julia

 Commissioned by the Open Society Foundations, "Born Julia and Julius" is a testimony of one man's experience of growing up in Uganda as an intersex person.
 Illustrated by Gabi Froden.
 Animated by Wael Toubaji.
 Music by Karam Aizouq.
 Voiceover by David Ongwech Onen.

 Commissioned by CARE International UK, ‘Dana’s Story’ is a first person illustrated testimony about the difficulties that a refugee mother faced on her long difficult journey to Serbia, fleeing ISIS controlled Syria.
 Dana’s husband was kidnapped, presumed killed, by ISIS and subsequently fled with her two young children.
 We spoke to Dana and her children in refugee camps in Serbia in July 2016.
 The comic explores the vulnerabilities and dangers that war widows, and women in general, face while making these horrendous journeys with young children.
 These vulnerabilities increase particularly with women travelling alone, putting them at escalated risk of gender based violence.
 ‘Dana’s Story’ has also been published in German.
 Illustrated by Rob Davis.

 Daria.
 A Roma Woman's Journey